-School Closings: Inclement weather closures for KBOCC will be announced on the College's website and Facebook page, Eagle Radio 105.7 or 98.7, WLUC TV, and the Upper Michigan Source web page.
+Inclement weather closures for KBOCC will be announced on the College's website and Facebook page, Eagle Radio 105.7 or 98.7, WLUC TV, and the Upper Michigan Source web page.
 Students should check their kbocc.edu email for up-to-date reports.

+INDIVIDUAL CLASS CANCELLATIONS

-INDIVIDUAL CLASS CANCELLATIONS: When scheduled classes are canceled, the College will attempt to notify students at their kbocc.edu address or by phone.
-Students should check the web portal for up-to-date course information and assignments.
+When scheduled classes are canceled, the College will attempt to notify students at their kbocc.edu address or by phone.
+Students should check Canvas for up-to-date course information and assignments.